Pepper No. 30: Photography

-All prints of Pepper No. 30 are silver gelatin contact prints, approximately 91/2" × 71/2" (24.1 × 19.2 cm) ‒ the exact size of the 8" × 10" film he used.
+All prints of Pepper No. 30 are silver gelatin contact prints, approximately 91/2" × 71/2" (24.1 × 19.2 cm) – the exact size of the 8" × 10" film he used.
 Some slight variations in size exist due to paper shrinkage over time.

 After his death, his son Cole Weston made multiple prints of this image according to his father's specifications; all of these prints are clearly labeled as "Printed by Cole Weston."

 Commentary

 Photo historian Amy Conger, in her extensive catalog of Weston's prints at the Center for Creative Photography, said Weston made at least twenty-five prints of this image, making it his most popular pepper.
 She wrote:

 There are many reasons for this, the long, smooth, barely turned surfaces; the glow of the light reflecting unpredictably on the firm skin; the gentle "S" curves ‒ all factors enhanced by the almost exaggerated contrasts between light and dark, concave and convex, abstract and tactile; the firm waxed surfaces toughing the scratched tin.
 Even the rotten spot on the lower right of the back of the pepper does not detract from the sensuous and sensual intensity.
 Instead the spot grounds the subject, heightening the tension between the subject and form as well as ideal and real.

 Years later, Weston wrote about the lasting impact of his pepper images:

 I have done perhaps fifty negatives of peppers: because of the endless variety in form manifestations, because of their extraordinary surface texture, because of the power, the force suggested in their amazing convolutions.
 A box of peppers at the corner grocery hold implications to stir me emotionally more than almost any other edible form, for they run the gamut of natural forms, in experimental surprises.

-At the same time he expressed a some very candid frustration with those who described his peppers in sexual tones:
+At the same time he expressed candid frustration with those who described his peppers in sexual tones: